Investors - Test

 The capital gains tax affects millions of American investors.
 Capital gain is the profit you make on the sale of a nonbusiness investment, and certain business investments, that have increased in value.

 Not only do you need to be concerned about an investment's price when you sell, but you should also look at whether selling makes sense from a tax standpoint.
-As the result of favorable reform, gains on most assets held over a year will be treated as long-term capital gains.
-Through 2016, investors in the 10% and 15% income tax brackets will pay zero tax on long-term gains.
+As the result of favorable reform in the past, gains on most assets held over a year will be treated as long-term capital gains.
+Through 2017, investors in the 10% and 15% income tax brackets will pay zero tax on long-term gains.
 Investors in the 25%, 28%, 33%, and 35% brackets will pay 15% on long term gains, while investors in the highest tax bracket will pay 20%.

 Capital gains attributable to depreciation from real estate held longer than 12 months are taxed at a 25% rate.
 The gain on collectibles and certain small business stock is taxed at 28%.